-is what happens when you make a party game out of an unholy union of Apples to Apples, Mad Libs, and Refuge in Audacity.
+Cards Against Humanity is what happens when you make a party game out of an unholy union of Apples to Apples, Mad Libs, and Refuge in Audacity.

-Players start with 10 white cards, each with a different noun or gerund verb (one that ends in -ing) on them.
-The judge—officially known as the "Card Czar"—plays a black card, which has a question or a statement with at least one blank.
-The players then play a white card (or cards) for the judge to evaluate, and the judge gets to choose who is the winner.
-Players draw back up to 10 cards, and the next person in rotation judges.
+Players start with 10 white cards, each with a different noun, conceptual statement, or similar phrase.
+The judge, officially known as the "Card Czar," reads a black card, which has a question or statement with at least one blank.
+The players then play a white card (or cards) for the Card Czar to evaluate, and the Card Czar chooses the winner.
+Players draw back up to 10 cards, and the next person in rotation becomes the Card Czar.

-Funnily enough, Apples To Apples has its own competitor - Rotten Apples.
+Funnily enough, Apples to Apples has its own competitor, Rotten Apples note .

 - Black Comedy: Much of the appeal of the game.
 In fact, some of the white cards are perfectly innocuous things (like Heartwarming Orphans) just to bring how terrible some of the other cards are into sharp relief, as well as to highlight how off-color some players' senses of humor are.